Information and Recommendations

 - If soap and water are not available, the next best thing is a hand sanitizer containing at least 60% isopropyl alcohol.

 - Avoid touching your face.
-The number 1 way people spread coronavirus is by touching a surface that has been contaminated by droplets someone else coughed or sneezed out, and then transferring the virus to their own nose, mouth or eyes by touching their face.
+The number one way people spread coronavirus is by touching a surface that has been contaminated by droplets someone else coughed or sneezed out, and then transferring the virus to their own nose, mouth or eyes by touching their face.

 - Clean heavily used surfaces frequently.
 Heavily used surfaces include doorknobs, light switches, countertops.
 Clean these with disinfecting wipes designed to kill “flu” viruses, or with a cleaning product based on at least 60% isopropyl alcohol, hydrogen peroxide or bleach.